The Ultimate Guide to Nearshore Software Development

 That couldn’t be further from the truth.
 Every industry has its own peculiarities and kinks.
-According to our senior software development manager, Veselin Pavlov, it initially takes weeks to get your bearings on a transportation software project without prior domain knowledge, for example.
+According to our senior software development manager, Veselin Pavlov, it can take weeks to get your bearings on a transportation software project without prior domain knowledge.

 That’s why many nearshoring providers specialize.
-For example, Dreamix focuses on Healthcare, Transportation, and Fintech projects.
+For example, Dreamix focuses on Healthcare, Transportation & Logistics, and Fintech projects.
 Throughout the years, our team has developed expertise in those domains, allowing us to spot potential issues and offer end-to-end solutions.